Skip to main content

 Do you have other options?

 If you are having trouble paying your bills and see a lump sum payment as an opportunity to get out of debt, first contact your creditors to see if you can work something out.
-If you have hospital bills, check and see if your hospital has a “charity care” program or a way of providing free or reduced prices.
+If you have hospital bills, you should know your rights when it comes to medical bills and check and see if your hospital has a “charity care” program or a way of providing free or reduced prices.
+Learn about how to negotiate with a debt collector.

 What are the costs?